townhallproject/townhall-SMS-alerts/README.md

 # townhall-SMS-alerts
-server side code alert people when their members of congress are holding town halls near them.
+Motivation: Many people want to know when their member of congress is holding a town hall.
+Currently they can access this information by going to townhallproject.com and by signing up for email alerts.
+We want to make this information even more readily available by allowing people to access it with their phones via SMS.

 ## MVP:
 User will text a number their zip code, in response they will get all upcoming events in their district (including Senate events).
 The event information will include the Member of congress, the title, and a link to directions.